youngmijin/PracticeML/README.md

 ![Test GE: alpha = 1](ge1.png)"Test GE: alpha=1, a=5"
 ![Test GE: alpha = 2](ge2.png)"Test GE: alpha=2, a=5"

-2. Plots for time averaged empirical error and emprical generalized entropy for alpha = {0,1,2}, a=5, c={7,8,9,10} and gamma =0.05: use Line 330 if you want a different gamma value from 0.05.
-X axis is time t.
+2. Plots for time averaged empirical error and emprical generalized entropy for alpha = {0,1,2}, a=5, c={7,8,9,10} and gamma =0.05: use Line 330
+if you want a different gamma value from 0.05.
+X axis is time t for all t.
 ![Emp Error: alpha = 0](emp_error0.png)"Time Aveaged Emprirical Error: alpha=0, a=5"
 ![Emp Error: alpha = 1](emp_error1.png)"Time Aveaged Emprirical Error: alpha=1, a=5"
 ![Emp Error: alpha = 2](emp_error2.png)"Time Aveaged Emprirical Error: alpha=2, a=5"